FAIZAN101013/ShopNGo/README.md

 | `GET` | `/api/orders/all` | 👔 | Every order in the shop |
 | `PATCH` | `/api/orders/:reference/status` | 👔 | Move an order along |

-Every response has the shape `{ success, ... }`. ✅ needs `Authorization: Bearer <token>`; 👔 needs any staff role; 🛡️ needs an admin or owner; 👑 needs the owner; 🔏 is verified by a Stripe signature instead of a token.
+Every response has the shape `{ success, ... }`. ✅ needs `Authorization: Bearer <token>`; 👔 needs any staff role; 🛡️ needs an admin or owner; 👑 needs the owner; 🔏 is verified by a payment-provider signature instead of a token.

 ### Roles